Hampshire College: Divestment

 In May 1977, Hampshire was the first college in the nation to divest from apartheid South Africa.
 The college removed $39,000 in stocks in four companies.

-In February 2009 it was reported that Hampshire College had divested from Israel because of its violation of human rights.
-However, under pressure from pro-Israel groups and high-profile individuals, most notably attorney Alan Dershowitz, the father of a Hampshire alumnus, Hampshire's president stated that the changes in investments were not politically motivated.
-Hampshire displayed a statement from Dershowitz on its website until at least October, 2021, in which the lawyer withdrew his criticism and pledged his support, stating, "Hampshire has now done the right thing.
+In February 2009 it was reported that Hampshire College had divested from Israel because it violated human rights.
+However, under pressure from pro-Israel groups and high-profile individuals, including attorney Alan Dershowitz, the father of a Hampshire alumnus, Hampshire's president stated that the changes in investments were not politically motivated.
+Hampshire displayed a statement from Dershowitz on its website until at least October 2021, in which the lawyer withdrew his criticism and pledged his support, stating, "Hampshire has now done the right thing.
 It has made it unequivocally clear that it did not and will not divest from Israel.
 Indeed, it will continue to hold stock in companies that do business with Israel as well as with Israeli companies...."

 American flag

 Following the election of Donald Trump as President of the United States, on November 9, 2016, Hampshire students lowered the American flag at the center of campus to half-staff as "a protest against acts of hate and harassment."
 The next day, school officials announced they would allow the flag to remain at half-staff temporarily.
 College president Jonathan Lash said in a statement that some of the people on campus felt that the flag was "a powerful symbol of fear they've felt all their lives because they grew up in marginalized communities, never feeling safe."
 In an incident under investigation by campus police, the flag was burned at some time in the evening of November 10 or the morning of November 11.
-It was replaced the following day and the school indicated it would continue to fly the flag at half-staff "to mourn deaths from violence in the U.S. and around the world."
+It was replaced the following day, and the school indicated it would continue to fly the flag at half-staff "to mourn deaths from violence in the U.S. and around the world."
 Following a backlash, the college announced on November 21 that it would temporarily cease flying the flag on campus.
 This, in turn, led to protests including veterans for restoration of the flag, with sources claiming from 400 attendees to "over a thousand."
 Local state representative John Velis (D) called for the school to return the flag and expel the students who burned the flag: they should "pack up their bags and leave."
-On November 29, shortly after Fox News aired a news segment on the incident, Trump tweeted "Nobody should be allowed to burn the American flag—if they do, there must be consequences—perhaps loss of citizenship or year in jail!"
+On November 29, shortly after Fox News aired a news segment on the incident, Trump tweeted "Nobody should be allowed to burn the American flag – if they do, there must be consequences – perhaps loss of citizenship or year in jail!"
 On December 2, the school decided to raise the flag to full staff.